-REBECCA GROSSMAN: GUILTY OF MURDER
+REBECCA GROSSMAN: 15 YEARS FOR MURDER

 Socialite Rebecca Grossman Found Guilty in Crash That Killed Two Young Brothers